Thanks for visiting Free Tours by Foot New York!

 There is also a museum on Liberty Island which houses a lot of interesting artifacts – including the original torch.

-New York City is home to some of tastiest food in the country.
+New York City is home to some of the tastiest food in the country.
 We’ve compiled lists of our favorite places to get iconic and delicious New York Food.

 A great way to try lots of classic New York food in small portions is to take one of our kid-friendly food tours.